1838 Mormon War: Siege of De Witt

 As tensions built in Daviess County, other counties began to respond to Carroll County's request for assistance in expelling the Mormons from their midst.
 Citizens in Saline, Howard, Jackson, Chariton, Ray, and other nearby counties organized vigilance committees sympathetic to the Carroll County expulsion party.
 Some isolated Mormons in outlying areas also came under attack.
 In Livingston County, a group of armed men forced Asahel Lathrop from his home, where they held his family captive while they were sick.
-Lathrop wrote "I was com [sic] to leave my home my house was thronged with a company of armed men consisting of fourteen in number and they abusing my family in allm [sic] every form that Cret [sic] in the shape of human Beei [sic] could invent."
+Lathrop wrote "I was com [sic] to leave my home my house was thronged with a company of armed men consisting of fourteen in number and they abusing my family in almost every form that Cret [sic] in the shape of human Beei [sic] could invent."
 After more than a week, a company of armed Mormons assisted Lathrop in rescuing his wife and two of his children (one had died while prisoner).
 Lathrop's wife and remaining children died shortly after their rescue.
 On September 20, 1838, about one hundred fifty armed men rode into De Witt and demanded that the Mormons leave within ten days.
 Hinkle and other Mormon leaders informed the men that they would fight.
 They also sent a request for assistance to Governor Boggs, noting that the mob had threatened "to exterminate them, without regard to age or sex".

 On October 1, vigilantes burned the home and stables of Smith Humphrey.
 Later that day, the vigilantes sealed off the town.
 The besieged town resorted to butchering whatever loose livestock wandered into town in order to avoid starvation while waiting for the militia or the Governor to come to their aid.
 General Parks arrived with the Ray County militia on October 6, but his order to disperse was ignored.
 When his own troops threatened to join the attackers, Parks was forced to withdraw to Daviess County in hopes that the Governor would come to mediate.
 Parks wrote his superior, General David Rice Atchison, that "a word from his Excellency would have more power to quell this affair than a regiment."

 On October 9, A. C. Caldwell returned to De Witt with the Governor's response: "the quarrel was between the Mormons and the mob" and they should fight it out.
 On October 11, Mormon leaders agreed to abandon the settlement and move to Caldwell County.
 On the first night of the march out of Carroll County two Mormon women died, one of exposure and the other, a woman named Jenson, in childbirth.
 Several children also became ill during the ordeal and died later.